-- Corn Leaf, Oat-bird Cherry and Rice Root Aphid: - No threshold; trigger when heavy populations cause leaves to dry up in several areas of field. - Seed treatment or foliar insecticide during fall/late winter can help reduce transmission of Barley Yellow Dwarf virus.
+- Corn Leaf, Oat-bird Cherry, and Rice Root Aphid: - No threshold; trigger when heavy populations cause leaves to dry up in several areas of field. - Seed treatment or foliar insecticide during fall/late winter can help reduce transmission of barley yellow dwarf virus and has shown a significant increase in yield over the past 10 years.